Data-Driven-World/d2w_mini_projects/mp_sort/Readme.md

 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-You can now open your browser at `http://127.0.0.1:5000/` to see the web app.
+Now you can open your browser at `http://127.0.0.1:5000/` to see the web app.
 You should see something like the following:

 ![](https://www.dropbox.com/s/a2fqx5svvyqtqf9/mp1_home.png?raw=1)

 To stop the web app type `CTRL+C`.

 ## MacOS/Linux